PaPa31/hm/blog/2021-11-06/fix-bug-in-any-vscode-extension.md

 :::info

 On Linux, you can work with any of a node version older than 10.
-Just use [nvm](../../node/nvm-per-project-folder).
+Just use <a href="/docs/node/nvm-per-project-folder">nvm</a>.

 :::